 Each register of the instruments has a specific name and range.
-As reference, here follows a list of the registers, their ranges, and, if applicable, amount of transposition of the sounding pipes.
+As reference, here follows a list of the registers, their ranges, and, if applicable, amount of transposition in semitones of the sounding pipes relative to 8 foot.
 This list is also provided separately from the manual, in pdf, csv and excel formats, as well as visual representations of the (transposed) ranges.